 Weird Things About Super Sentai Footsoldiers That Add The Fun To Super Sentai

 Super Sentai logic is always subjected to superhero logic, right?
 There's a lot of weird science going on.
-Most Super Sentai villains aren't really that smart either - most of their plans are meant to be incredibly absurd.
+Most Super Sentai villains aren't really that smart either as most of their plans are meant to be incredibly absurd.
 Just think that the villains in the James Bond franchise ended up getting the honor of having the trope called Bond Villain Stupidity.
-The Super Sentai villains (or most Toku villains and superhero villains) are usually victims of such stupidity.
+The Super Sentai villains (or most Toku villains and superhero villains) are usually carriers of such stupidity.
 Who can remember Cobra Commander in the G.I.Joe cartoon cook up really stupid plans or when Serpentor in the second season is even more stupid than his predecessor?
 Then we can notice also the trend that the low-tier henchmen or villain grunts in superhero shows can also be THAT STUPID too.
 Not to mention they also do get a lot of strange stuff that just don't make sense (and somehow cleverly written) just to keep Super Sentai going.
 I mean, aren't some stuff in Super Sentai supposed to NOT MAKE SENSE?

 I. Common problems with the footsoldiers